Cointegrating Polynomial Regressions with Power Law Trends: Environmental Kuznets Curve or Omitted Time Effects?: Empirical Application

+Having decided on the set of countries, we subsequently study the effect of the global flexible trend on EKC evidence.
+Table \ref{tbl:multivariate_empirical} shows the estimation results of the quadratic EKC specification

-Model (M1) is the specification above with $\tau_3=0$.
-This model specification (possibly with the additional constraint $\tau_2=0$) has been explored in various papers, e.g. \cite{piaggiopadilla2012}, \cite{wagner2015}, and \cite{wangwuzhu2018}.
-For this model specification (M1), an inverted-U relationship results when $\phi_1>0$ and $\phi_2<0$ and empirical evidence hereof is traditionally interpreted as the existence of the EKC.
-Moreover, if these coefficients have the correct signs, then the turning point - the level of economic growth at which environmental improvement starts - can be computed as $\exp\left( -\phi_1/2\phi_2 \right)$.
-Model (M1) is restrictive in the sense that nonlinear time effects (clearly visible in Figure \ref{fig:overviewBelgium}) can only be explaining using the term $\phi_2 x_t^2$.
+This setting (possibly with the additional constraint $\tau_{2,i}=0$) has been explored in numerous papers, for example: \cite{seldensong1994}, \cite{piaggiopadilla2012}, \cite{chanwang2015}, \cite{wagner2015}, \cite{wangwuzhu2018}, and \cite{wagnergrabarczykhong2019}.
+For Model \eqref{eq:QuadraticEKC}, an inverted-U relationship results when $\phi_{1,i}>0$ and $\phi_{2,i}<0$ and empirical evidence hereof is traditionally interpreted as the existence of an EKC.
+If these coefficients have the correct signs, then the country's turning point -- the level of economic growth at which environmental improvement starts -- can be computed as $\exp\left( -\phi_{1,i}/2\phi_{2,i} \right)$.
+We assess the parameter values and their significance using FM-SOLS and FM-SUR (repeating the analysis of \cite{wagnergrabarczykhong2019} for ease of comparison) and the simulated approach of Section \ref{subsec:sim_inf}.
+Regardless of estimation method and country, all coefficient signs are in agreement with the EKC hypothesis.
+The parameters $\phi_{1,i}$ are generally significantly different from zero but the significance of $\phi_{2,i}$ does vary across estimation methods.
+FM-SOLS and FM-SUR typically (strongly) reject $H_0: \phi_{2,i}=0$ ($i=1,\ldots,6$) whereas evidence against these null-hypotheses is less pronounced for the simulation-based approach.
+The same behaviour emerges when testing $\phi_{2,1}=\ldots=\phi_{2,6}=0$ jointly.
+This pattern reminds of the simulation results in Table \ref{tbl:SizeWagnerEtAl1} where the cross-sectional dimensions $N=5$ and $N=10$ cause over-sized tests for FM-SOLS and FM-SUR and conservative tests for simulation-based inference.
+The KPSS test does not indicate any signs of misspecification.
+Overall, Model (M1) leads to considerable evidence in favour of a quadratic cointegrating EKC.